dfelinto/blender-manual/manual/compositing/types/input/render_layers.rst

 Render Layer
    A list of available :doc:`Render Layers </render/layers/index>`.
-   The render button is a short hand to re-render the active scene.
+   The render button is a shorthand to re-render the active scene.

 Outputs